microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/00_Introduction.md

 By the end of this workshop, you should be able to:

- - Describe OpenAI model capabilities and implementation in the fields of text generation, image generation, multimodal conversation, and Azure OpenAI Assistants.
+ - Describe OpenAI model capabilities and implementation in the fields of text generation, image generation, multimodal conversation, and Azure AI Agents.
  - Understand prompt engineering concepts and best practices.
  - Leverage generative AI capabilities and apply prompt engineering techniques to your own solutions.